-The following paragraph is a required disclosure under California Health & Safety Code Section 1368.02(b).
-In this paragraph, the term "grievance" means an appeal or complaint about Medi-Cal services.
+In this paragraph, the term "grievance" means an appeal or complaint about Medi-Cal services, your health plan, or one of your providers.

 The California Department of Managed Health Care is responsible for regulating health care service plans.
-If you have a grievance against your health plan, you should first telephone your health plan at 1-855-464-3572 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
+If you have a grievance against your health plan, you should first telephone your health plan at 1-855-464-3571 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you can leave a message.
 Your call will be returned within the next business day.
-The call is free, and use your health plan's grievance process before contacting the department.
+The call is free and use your health plan's grievance process before contacting the department.
 Utilizing this grievance procedure does not prohibit any potential legal rights or remedies that may be available to you.
 If you need help with a grievance involving an emergency, a grievance that has not been satisfactorily resolved by your health plan, or a grievance that has remained unresolved for more than 30 days, you may call the department for assistance.
 You may also be eligible for an Independent Medical Review (IMR).
 If you are eligible for IMR, the IMR process will provide an impartial review of medical decisions made by a health plan related to the medical necessity of a proposed service or treatment, coverage decisions for treatments that are experimental or investigational in nature and payment disputes for emergency or urgent medical services.
-The department also has a toll-free telephone number (1-888-HMO-2219) and a TDD line (1-877-688-9891) for the hearing and speech impaired.
-The department's Internet Website http://www.hmohelp.ca.gov has complaint forms, IMR application forms and instructions online.
+The department also has a toll-free telephone number (1-888-466-2219) and a TTY line (1-877-688-9891) for the hearing and speech impaired.
+The department's Internet website www.dmhc.ca.gov has complaint forms, IMR application forms and instructions online.

-Section 3: Problems with your benefits
+C. Problems with your benefits

-Section 3.1: Should you use the process for coverage decisions and appeals?
-Or do you want to make a complaint?
+C1.
+Using the process for coverage decisions and appeals or for making a complaint